forestryio/forestry.io/hugo/content/blog/up-and-running-with-hugo-part-2.md

 {{% /tip %}}

-Next, open your terminal once more and ensure your working path is the _Boilerplate_ project.
+Next, open your terminal once more and ensure your working path is the _Boilerplate_ project (or any project you would like to connect with git).
 If not, run:

     cd /PATH/TO/hugo-boilerplate